KlausC/Scanf.jl/README.md

      the `%p` conversion of the `printf`-function.
 The corresponding argument must be of type `Ptr`. a pointer to a pointer tovoid.
 The  input  item  is  converted  to  a  pointer  value  in  animplementation-defined manner.
 If the input item is a value converted earlierduring  the  same  program  execution,  the  pointer  that  results  shall  compareequal to that value; otherwise the behavior of the%pconversion is undefined.

 + `n` No input is consumed.
-The corresponding argument must be an integer type, into which is converted the number of bytes read from the input stream so far by this call to the `scanf` function.
+The corresponding argument must be an integer type, into which is converted the number of characters read from the input stream so far by this call to the `scanf` function.
 Execution of a `%n` directive does as well increment the assignment count returned at thecompletion of execution of the `scanf` function.
 If the conversion specification includes an assignment-suppressing character no argument is consumed.
 An optional width field is ignored.